primitivefinance/arbiter/README.md

 - [x] Library of popular tokens includes symbols, addresses, and decimals.
 - [x] Takes user input of token addresses and finds the corresponding PoolIDs for UniswapV3.
 - [x] Monitors the UniswapV3 pool prices continuously.
-- [ ] Allow users to input an Etherscan API key to pull token info from the chain.
 - [ ] Integrate with user-selected RPC endpoint.
 - [ ] Concurrent pool monitoring for multiple pools.
 - [ ] Additional exchanges.